colon cancer risk factors

 • Avoid smoking

-Unfortunately, some risk factors colon cancer are genetic and you just can’t change them.
+Unfortunately, some colon cancer risk factors are genetic, and you just can’t change them.
 They include aging, family history, race and ethnicity.

 Additionally, it is important to know that most colorectal cancer symptoms only appear after this disease spreads.
 These include blood in or dark stools, stomach pain, fatigue or a change in bowel habits.
 This is why routine screenings are so important!